Chocobos. Notice how it started with "II"? When they remade the first game

 - Rupees are always the main Hylian currency, and in some cases the Global Currency.

-- Since The Legend of Zelda: Ocarina of Time, birds have been a large part of Hyrule's overall motif.
+- Since The Legend of Zelda: A Link to the Past, birds have been a large part of Hyrule's overall motif.

 - Some connection between Link and the Royal Knights tends to show up a lot (mostly in backstory, though The Legend of Zelda: Spirit Tracks actually had him pretend to join).